Last Updated on March 15, 2023

 Do German Shepherds that train as service dogs cost more?

-Yes, German Shepherd that train as service dogs cost more.
+Yes, German Shepherds that are trained as service dogs are more expensive.
 These pups go for $10,000 to $20,000.
-This is because German Shepherds trained to be service dogs are selectively bred and go through special training.
+This is because they are selectively bred and go through special training.

 How Much Do German Shepherds Cost from a Breeder?

-A German Shepherd from a breeder may cost anywhere between $1,000 and $8,000.
-Bloodline affects the price.
+A German Shepherd from a breeder may range anywhere between $1,500 and $2,500.
+Bloodline affects the purchase fee.
 Like how German Shepherds were initially bred as working dogs, but they’re divided into working lines and show lines.

-The American/Canadian Show Line was bred for their appearance, but they’re still obedient, playful, and friendly.
-These pups can cost between $1,000 and $1,500.
+- The American/Canadian Show Line was bred for their appearance, but they’re still obedient, playful, and friendly.
+These pups can range between $1,500 and $2,500.

-The West German Show Line is bred based on the breed standard.
+- The West German Show Line is bred based on the breed standard.
 They make great house protectors, are social, and need a high amount of physical activity.
 They’re also good family dogs.
-The cost for this doggo is between $5,000 to $8,000.
+You can expect to pay them between $5,000 to $8,000.

-Working line German Shepherds are fully trained with various skills and excel in obedience.
-The West German Working Line, DDR/East German Working Line, and the Czech Working Line.
-Each one costs about $1,500 to $3,000.
+- Working line German Shepherds are fully trained with various skills and excel in obedience.
+These include West German Working Line, DDR/East German Working Line, and the Czech Working Line which are about $1,500 to $3,500.

 Some of the most expensive German Shepherds are the ones that look different.
 For example, this pooch can come in a few rare coat colors.